-John is currently a Staff Instructor on our crew with the rating of Master Scuba Diver Trainer.
-He teaches Discover Scuba through Divemaster courses, and also, Dry Suit, Underwater Photography, Peak Performance Buoyancy and Night Diver.
-He likes working with beginning divers the best, and is often called upon to assist students that may need more time to master the basics needed to build their scuba foundation of breath control and achieving neutral buoyancy.
+John is a Staff Instructor on our crew with the rating of Master Scuba Diver Trainer.
+He teaches all levels of Scuba courses, and most Specialties.
+He likes working with beginner divers the best, and is often called upon to assist students that may need more time to master the basics needed to build their scuba foundation of breath control and achieving neutral buoyancy.
 He believes that all diving begins with these two elements and everything a student learns from there will be better once mastering these skills.

 After leaving Olympus, John continued in the scuba diving lifestyle and began his professional training to be a PADI instructor.

-John plans to one day take a trip to the South Pacific to explore new dive sites and meet new dive buddies.
+John plans to one day take a trip to ne

 When asked his favorite part about teaching, he states, “When I witness a new diver finally achieve neutral buoyancy control and the smile on their face when they surface."